tapeout/ble-baseband/README.md

 There are three sections within the payload we used, which are advertising address and two advertising data (denoted as payload1 and payload2).
 #### Advertising Address
 The advertising address field contains the device address of the advertiser (BLE Spec Vol 6, Part B, Section 2.3.4.1).
-In this project, AdvA is set to 0x90d7ebb19299.
+In this project, AdvA is set to the MAC address of the advertiser.
 This should also follow LSB-first transmission order.
 #### Advertising Data
+The advertising data should contain 0 or more sections.
+Each section is consisted of one byte indicating the length of the section, one byte indicating the GAP code (refer to [GAP Code definition](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile)), and one byte indicating the data.
-The payload1 is 0x02 (length), 0x01 (“flags”), 0x05 (flag data).
+For example, in the current packet, the payload1 is 0x02 (length), 0x01 (“flags”), 0x05 (flag data).
 The payload2 is 0x05 (length), type 0x08 (“short name”), data 0x32 0x39 0x30 0x43(ASCII code for “290C”).

 ### CRC
 For this part, please refer to [CRC](https://github.com/ucberkeley-ee290c/fa18-ble/tree/master/doc/crc.md) and [whitening](https://github.com/ucberkeley-ee290c/fa18-ble/tree/master/doc/whitening.md).